wikimedia/mediawiki-extensions-Wikibase/docs/adr/0020-wikibase-compatibility-with-mediawiki-master.md

 ## Decision

-Ensure that Wikibase `master` maintains compatibility with the last stable release of MediaWiki core.
+Only ensure Wikibase remains compatible with MediaWiki master.
+Do not enforce compatibility with last stable version of MediaWiki.

 ## Consequences

-- Tooling will be required to help developers not break compatibility.
-  - There should be automated tests to ensure that compatibility isn't broken.
-  - Developers' local workflows will have to be adapted to make it easier to check compatibility.
-- When features of MediaWiki core are used that are newer than the latest stable release some compatibility layer must be used
-- When we cut the next Wikibase release in Fall 2021 we should have to do no extra work to ensure compatibility.
+- When we cut the next Wikibase release in Fall 2021 we should allow for time to:
+  - determine which features need to be backported
+  - backport the feature code and any intermediate code upon which it depends